irisbaron/loopback-demo-zos/README.md

 git clone git://github.com/ibmruntimes/loopback-demo-zos
 ```

-Alternatively, download the tutorial code as a zip file from [here](https://github.com/ibmruntimes/loopback-demo-zos/archive/master.zip).
+Alternatively, download the developer journey code as a zip file from [here](https://github.com/ibmruntimes/loopback-demo-zos/archive/master.zip).

 ### Run the Application

-In the tutorial code directory, install the node module dependencies with `npm`, and run the application.
+In the developer journey code directory, install the node module dependencies with `npm`, and run the application.

 ```bash
 cd loopback-demo-zos